 The ideas below have been used by faculty at Binghamton University and were shared during conferences of the Institute for Student-Centered Learning.

-• Quick Feedback
+• Quick feedback

 At the end of class, hand out index cards.
 Have students write two things they learned that day, and two things that were unclear.
 Collect the cards, tally the results, clarify the points that were unclear at the beginning of the next class.
 This helps keep everyone together and shows the students that you care how they're doing.

-• Humor Break
+• Humor break

 Collect cartoons which illustrate various points related to course topics.
-Display one on ELMO when students are beginning to drag or lose interest, when there's a transition point in the class material, or when you need a break yourself.
+Display one on ELMO when students are beginning to drag or lose interest, when there's a transition point in the class material or when you need a break yourself.

-• Learning Games
+• Learning games

 Develop crossword puzzles, pictionary, etc. with key terms and concepts.
 Or have students develop similar games.
 These can be led by students in small groups, or done individually.
-Consider offering small prizes or token (candy or dollar-store trinkets).
+Consider offering small prizes or tokens (candy or dollar-store trinkets).

-Play classical music at the beginning of class (or at strategic points during class), or mood music to calm students and help them focus.
-Choose songs or styles to relate material to popular culture or other aspects of everyday life, and to encourage a particular mood during class.
+Play classical music at the beginning of class (or at strategic points during class) or mood music to calm students and help them focus.
+Choose songs or styles to relate material to popular culture or other aspects of everyday life and to encourage a particular mood during class.

 • Everyday illustrations

 How many calories in a donut?
 How many flights of stairs would you have to walk up to use that many calories?
-Create your own according to the concept or skill you want students to learn.
+Create your own illustration according to the concept or skill you want students to learn.

 • Other helpful strategies

-Break up lecture into specific sections (overview, value added, lecture, peer review, team work).
+Break up lectures into specific sections (overview, value added, lecture, peer review, team work).
 Explicitly teach critical thinking skills from the beginning.
 Be clear about expectations, get student input when developing expectations (which also helps develop critical thinking skills).
 Relate evaluation and grading clearly to the expectations.